-The results of internal consistency reliability in Table 2 assessed through Cronbach's Alpha (CA) and Composite Reliability (CR), represented a satisfactory level of reliability because it was between 0.70 and 0.95.
+The results of internal consistency reliability (Table 2), assessed through Cronbach's Alpha (CA) and Composite Reliability (CR), represented a satisfactory level of reliability because it was between 0.70 and 0.95 (Hair et al., 2017).
 The Average Variance Extracted (AVE) assessment of all constructs explained more than 50% of the item variance because it had AVE>0.50 (Hair et al., 2017).